antonkov/antonkov.github.io/_posts/2024-01-13-How-to-build-a-proof-tree.md

 ![Custom tactic example](/assets/img/customtactic.png)

 User defined `myCrusherTactic` somehow simplifies goals (unknown at the time we implement the `InfoTree` to proof tree parser).
-In the example above it splits goals `1, 2` into `3, 4, 5, 6`, however there is no information, required for the proof tree arrows, on what goals the goal `1` bifurcated into and what goals the goal `2`.
+In the example above it splits goals `1, 2` into `3, 4, 5, 6`, however there is no information, required for the proof tree arrows, on what goals the goal `1` bifurcated into and what goals the goal `2` bifurcated into.

 ### Using MetavarContext to resolve arrows